xkeshav/color-collector/README.md

      - `@page` ,
      - `@supports` ,
      - `@charset`,

- - need to captured named color also.
+- [x] need to captured named color also.
+- [x]  support all color format
+- [x] when there are multiple color on same line such as liner-background()
+- [x] insert :root after _@import_ statements

 ## Release Notes

-## TODO

-- support all format
-- when there are multiple color on same line such as liner-background()
-- - remove keyframes/ import / media / container
+ - This is in beta version, need to write unit test for all code